 Batman Returns (1992)

 The most well-known portrayal of Catwoman was that of Michelle Pfeiffer in 1992's Batman Returns.
-A timid secretary who undergoes a traumatic experience, she emerges as a sexy but psychotic criminal in a patchwork latex catsuit seeking revenge against her boss, Max Shreck.
+A timid secretary who undergoes a traumatic experience, she emerges as a sexy, self confident but psychotic criminal in a patchwork latex catsuit seeking revenge against her boss, Max Shreck.
 Pfeiffer's version of Catwoman brings a more feline-like approach to this character, which is rather different from some of the other live-action portrayals.
 "Meow."

 The Dark Knight Rises (2012)

 Anne Hathaway plays Catwoman in the final film in Christopher Nolan's Batman Trilogy.
 The Dark Knight Rises.
 She is a con-artist and master thief who is looking for a way to erase her criminal record.
 She steals from Bruce Wayne, and later betrays Batman to Bane.
 She has a change of heart after she learns that Bruce Wayne is Batman, and aids him when Bruce returns to Gotham City.
 He gives her a program to erase her past.
 After defeating Bane, she assists Batman in dismantling Talia al Ghul's vehicle convoy that protects a nuclear bomb.
 With the city saved, she is later seen by Alfred at a table with Bruce in Florence, Italy, though Bruce was thought to be dead.

 Catwoman has been played by several actresses; in the campy 1960s Batman TV series, Julie Newmar spent the most time filling out the curvaceous catsuit, with Eartha Kitt purring her way through several episodes.
 In the movie based on the series, Lee Merrywether plays the role of Catwoman.